Ugly thrift store find lamp makeover

 - tack cloth

-Kilz Spray Primer is my go to spray primer.
-It really helps the actual spray paint stick better and I never get any annoying bubbling and cracking of the spray paint either.
+Kilz Spray Primer is my go-to spray primer.
+It really helps the actual paint stick better and I never get any annoying bubbling and cracking of the spray paint either.
 Just make sure to shake the can really well and long before evenly spraying it over what you want to prime.
+Plus these lamps have 3 different finishes, this primer adheres to glass, metal, and wood.

-I had some different shades of grey left and after some more taping, spray painting, and these fabulous Target shades (I always buy shades when I see a great cheap pair at a store), this is the lamp makeover I came up with:
+I also added some fabulous new Target lamp shades (I always buy shades when I see a great cheap pair at a store).

 Aren’t they awesome?
 Or is it just me?
 I love them even more now and nobody has called them ugly since.
 My mission is accomplished!